 This soup recipe emerged from the typical scenario: what did I have in the pantry and fridge to make something with.
 I added flavors until it was bold enough.
 I added “stuff” until it was hearty enough.
 Yes, a bowl of this soup is definitely a meal, no question.
 And it has enough flavor to leave you satisfied.
-This hearty winter vegetable soup is a fantastic plant-based alternative to chicken noodle soup!
+This hearty potato and vegetable soup full of winter vegetables is a fantastic plant-based alternative to chicken noodle soup!

 Ingredients, Alternatives and swaps